Board of directors

 PeterGotcherHeadshot6_16_2022.jpg

-Peter Gotcher is the Chairman of the board of directors and has been a member of the board since 2003.
+Peter Gotcher is the Chair of the board of directors and has been a member of the board since 2003.
 In addition to providing leadership for the board, Peter brings extensive experience in Dolby's traditional markets and emerging media, providing valuable perspective for the board and the Chief Executive Officer.

 Peter is an independent investor focusing on investments in digital media technology companies.
 From 1999 through 2003, he was a Venture Partner with Redpoint Ventures, a Silicon Valley venture capital partnership.
 From 1997 to 1999, he held the same position with Institutional Venture Partners.
 He has served on the board of directors of several public and private companies.
 In addition to his position at Dolby, Peter currently serves as a director of GoPro.
 He is also a member of the board of trustees of the Berklee College of Music.

-Peter founded Digidesign, Inc., in 1984 and served as its President, CEO, and Chairman through the company's initial public offering in December 1993, and subsequent merger with Avid Technology in January 1995.
+Peter founded Digidesign, Inc., in 1984 and served as its President, CEO, and Chair through the company's initial public offering in December 1993, and subsequent merger with Avid Technology in January 1995.
 Peter served as the General Manager of Digidesign and Executive Vice President of Avid until May 1996.
 Previously, he worked for Dolby Laboratories and holds a BA degree from the University of California, Berkeley.

 David Dolby